 organizer.
 Riddle was the first woman to serve in both houses of Colorado’s General Assembly; as a State House Representative from 1911-1914 and as a State Senator from 1917-1920.
 Human rights were always at the core of her heart, and her drive,

 Minnie Josephine Reynolds Scalabrino

 Minnie Reynolds was an ardent suffragist, one of a handful of professional women journalists.
-In Denver during the 1890s and used her position as a columnist for the Rocky Mountain News to advance women’s voting rights and political rights.
-She served as Press Chair for the state’s successful women’s suffrage campaign of 1893 and worked on a national scale for women’s rights to vote as a writer, organizer, and spokeswoman from 1893 to 1920.
-Reynold’s legacy of women’s rights activism lies on with her founding, in 1898, the still vibrant Denver Women’s Press Club – one of the oldest continuously operating organizations of women authors and journalists in the nation.
+In Denver during the 1890s, she used her position as a columnist for the Rocky Mountain News to advance women’s voting rights and political rights.
+She served as Press Chair for the state’s successful women’s suffrage campaign of 1893 and worked on a national scale for women’s right to vote as a writer, organizer, and spokeswoman from 1893 to 1920.
+Reynold’s legacy of women’s rights activism lives on with her founding, in 1898, the still vibrant Denver Women’s Press Club – one of the oldest continuously operating organizations of women authors and journalists in the nation.

 Mary G. Slocum